 The pirate update was to end copyright infringement.
 In this update, Google stopped sites that had multiple copyright infringement reports from ranking higher in the organic search results.
 This was a breath of fresh air for many creators as they knew their content was not being plagiarized to get ahead.
 Now Google would not alter the ranking till the reports were resolved, which helped them prevent many content farms from getting high ranks.

 With the Hummingbird update google intended to completely change up the system and make it easier for the user to find relevant searches.
 This Google Core Algorithm Update also focused on long-tail keywords rather than simple ones along with “How to” content as that is how people usually search on google.
-It did not bring any significant changes to SEO as long as you were not using black hat techniques.
+It did not bring any significant changes to our SEO Toronto clients as long as you were not using black hat techniques.

 2 major changes were brought on by the Pigeon update in 2013.
 One that caused a major blow to business was that local listings were changed from the top 7 to just 3.
 This created much more competition to get into those 3 listings.
 The second was narrowing the search results based on distance and location, so a top result for people in each specific area would be different, and some users further away might not even see the webpage listed.